Given a precious pool called tank and a secondary pool called sink:

 zfs destroy -r sink/temp/cloned-tank`

-for both new and updated streams can be much faster because fewer snapshots need to be listed before computing the replication stream.
+zfs send -RAlthough you will likely find zelta sync -I or zelta backup more complete and useful, using zfs send -R for both new and updated streams can be much faster because fewer snapshots need to be listed before computing the replication stream.
 If you're confident you're always using recursive snapshots consistently, use:

 zelta sync -R -d1 tank sink/Backups/tank